appsinacup/appsinacup.github.io/_posts/2025-12-20-polyglot-pirates-guide-document.md

 ![polyglot logo](/assets/img/polyglot-pirates/icon_nobg.png)

-# What to test

-When testing the app, test as many flows as possible, to validate they still work.
+If testing the app, test as many flows as possible, to validate they still work.
 When testing a specific version, you can keep track of testing progress by using the following:

 ## Version <eg. 1.0.123>